-Further detailed analytical work using different Such analysis will require new tools to be built and methodologies, in particular scenario analysis and data to be collected as existing tools are unlikely to then using scenarios to determine potential impact be able to support such analysis without adjustment. on underwriting portfolios through the physical and That said particularly with respect to insurance transition risks of climate change is required to fully liabilities existing natural catastrophe models could understand climate change risks in the financial provide a good starting point for assessing impact services sector.
-These are not topics covered by this of some physical risks. report, but are being developed in other programmes Recommended disclosure standards by TCFD of work, such as the UK Bank of England's Climate to re/insurance companies - metrics and Financial Risk Forum and the UNEP FI PSI workgroup targets on TCFD
+Further detailed analytical work using different methodologies, in particular scenario analysis and then using scenarios to determine potential impact on underwriting portfolios through the physical and transition risks of climate change is required to fully understand climate change risks in the financial services sector.
+These are not topics covered by this report, but are being developed in other programmes of work, such as the UK Bank of England's Climate Financial Risk Forum and the UNEP FI PSI workgroup on TCFD

 Carbon intensity is a useful baseline metric for insurance liabilities.
 Its benefits as well as its shortcomings and related caveats in foot printing carbon emissions in underwriting portfolios have been described in this report.
-On the basis of this further work is needed in developing the described methodologies as well as in developing additional metrics.
+On the basis of this further work is needed in developing the described methodologies as well as in developing additional metrics